-Imagine you see a clothing shop front from the outside.
+Consider: from the outside, you see the shop front.
 Maybe there's a sale on or special offers.
-You walk inside and see men's or women's sections, a "new collection" sign, and some mannequins with the latest outfits.
+Walking inside, you see men's or women's sections, a "new collection" sign, and some cool posters or flyers.
 A shop assistant greets you — even if it's just with a little nod or a smile at first.
-They walk wander over and kick off a conversation with you.
-Ask what you're looking for and offer expert, personalised advice.
-Once you've chosen, they walk to the checkout with you, sort out any further questions you might have, wrap your purchase up nicely, take your payment, thank you for coming to the store, and wish you a very nice day.
+They'll soon wander over and kick off a conversation with you.
+They'll ask what you're looking for and offer expert, personalised advice.
+Once you've chosen, they'll walk back to the checkout with you, sort out any further questions you might have, wrap your purchase up nicely, take your payment, thank you for coming to the store, and wish you a very nice day!

-In contrast, main "assisted" service channels refer to channels in which your reps can provide support — social, e-mail, live chat, and phone.
+In contrast, main "assisted" service channels refer to channels in which your reps can provide support — social, email, chat, and phone.

 By offering both channels, you cater to the needs and preferences of different kinds of customers.
 Some customers are more autonomous, while some want immediate support from your customer service team.

 We're going to look at the typical channel challenges you face, offer some pointers, and share a great framework to help you optimise those channels.
 To get started, let's take a look at these channels from a customer's point of view.